 6. Get rid of “guru.”

-7. Axe “excellent oral and written communication skills.”
+7. Axe has “excellent oral and written communication skills.”

-Although this is a must-have soft skill, recruiters don’t need to see it on your resume.
+Although this is a valuable and important soft skill, it doesn’t need to be mentioned on your resume by recruiters.

 Hiring managers have the power to assess your communication skills in mere moments!
 If your resume and cover letter are unable to demonstrate why you deserve an interview, then what good is it claiming that you have “exceptional communication abilities”?

 Polishing your resume?
 Eliminate any grammar mistakes and superfluous words.
 Cut the filler phrases so that you can make an impactful impression.

 To be sure you land your next great job, spend a little extra time crafting an eye-catching resume that will make employers take notice.
 Investing an additional 30 minutes can help secure the opportunities of your dreams!
 Take a minute to inspect your resume, cover letter, and LinkedIn profile for overused phrases or buzzwords.
 Create a duplicate of the initial files so that you can accurately compare them before and after applying these modifications.
 You will be amazed at how much difference such small changes make!

 Let us know what transformation you have made in the comments below!